John Zogby: Awards and advisory boards

 A former trustee of Le Moyne College (2000–2009), Zogby received the Distinguished Alumni Award in June 2000.
-He was also the director of the Keenan Center for Entrepreneurship from 2016-2018.
+He was also the director of the Keenan Center for Entrepreneurship from 2016 to 2018.
 He has three honorary doctorates, from the State University of New York and the graduate school of Union University in 2005, and from the College of St. Rose in 2009, along with Jimmy Fallon.
 In 2008 he was awarded the Chancellor's distinguished fellows award from the University of California Irvine.
 He has also received awards from the American Task Force for Lebanon.
 He has been named a New York State "Living Legend" by the Oneida County Historical Association, and has his name on the Mohawk Valley Welcome Center's Walk of Fame.

 Zogby was a former advisor at the Belfer Center of the Kennedy School of Government at Harvard University.
 He was also a fellow of the Catholic University of America Institute for Policy Research and Catholic Studies.
 He served on the advisory council for biotechnology for the Center for Strategic and International Studies (CSIS), as a Commissioner on the CSIS Commission on Smart Power, for three years on its board of trustees, with board chair David Abshire, the CSIS founding chairman.
 He previously served on the congressionally created Advisory Group on Public Diplomacy for the Arab and Muslim World.
 Zogby is the former chairman of the educational organization Sudan Sunrise.
 He served on the boards of the Arab American Institute, and Upstate Venture Connect.

 In popular culture

 John Zogby's polls have been referenced in popular culture, including NBC's The West Wing, CW's Gossip Girl, the Netflix series House of Cards, Richard North Patterson's novel The Race, the Simpsons, game shows such as the UK's Cash Cab, and the 25th Anniversary edition of Trivial Pursuit.
 Zogby Polls have been cited on The Tonight Show and parodied on The Late Show and NPR's All Things Considered.
 In 2004 and 2008, he was a guest on The Daily Show with Jon Stewart, an experience that he considered one of the highlights of his professional life.
-Political strategist Mary Matalin called him "The Prince of Polling."
+Political strategist Mary Matalin called him "The Prince of Polling".